 It takes a few days for your baby's body to match her internal clock to the actual clock on your wall.
 Because of this, your baby will wake up an hour earlier for the first few days after resting the clocks for Daylight Saving, according to the Baby Sleep Site.

 Aside from needing time to reset the circadian rhythm, early morning light can be a problem too.
-According to The Bump, the sun is rising earlier during daylight saving time, which lights up your baby's room and prompts her to wake up.
+As The Bump reported, the sun is rising earlier during daylight saving time, which lights up your baby's room and prompts her to wake up.
 Try some black out shades or extra lined curtains to keep the room dark.

 It's easy to focus most of your energy into bedtime during a time change, but don't forget that naps will be affected as well.
 To keep all sleeping lined up for your baby, try doing whatever activity your child does before napping (eating lunch, playing, etc) earlier, so nap can happen at the same time as before the change.